Gsbansal10/Averages-and-Allegation/Unsolved problems.md

 🌳 **Using thought process**

 This is an interesting problem.
-We need to think slightly differently in this question.
+Instead of thinking from the point of view of correct answers, we need to think from the point of view of incorrect answers.

-If he had gotten all $100$ of the questions correct, then he would have scored $100\times 2 = 200$ marks.
+See, the maximum marks which can be obtained is $100\times 2 = 200$.

 Now, think of it like this&mdash; _if he gets one incorrect answer, he would lose $2.5$ marks&mdash; $0.5$ mark for actual negative marking and $2$ marks which he could have gotten if his answer were correct._